What is PES myClub?

 #1: There is no Market.

 At least, not the Market you’re expecting.
 You won’t be able to buy players from other users, or sell your own.
 The way you build your team is by either opening packs with the help of Agents, or by combining Scouts.

 #2: There are no Chemistry, Healing or Position cards.

-You don’t have Chemistry cards (like “Hunter” or “Shadow”) to boost skills in PES.
+You don’t have Chemistry cards (like “Hunter” or “Shadow”) to boost skills in Pro Evolution Soccer.
 Players’ skills can still be boosted, but you might want to have a look at Player Form for that.

 Similarly, injuries happen VERY rarely in this game, and there are no healing cards provided as they aren’t needed.